10 Unusual Types of Photography to Consider for Your Career

 Landscape photography used to be limited to wide-angle, horizontal shots, but as technology has changed, so have the possibilities for artistic techniques.
 Some photographers use drones to capture a unique angle of a well-known landscape.
 Others experiment with vertical shots or full panoramic views.
 A good way to see what works best is to photograph the same landscape with several different lenses.

 Sports photography is an exciting niche that requires the ability to shoot at high-speeds to capture actions as they happen.
 With so many photographers crowding professional sporting events, it might seem challenging to break into this niche.
 As a first step, contact your local little leagues, sports clubs, or high school athletic departments and offer to photograph games and events at no charge.
-As you get more experience, you will quickly build your reference pool and portfolio.
+As you get more experienced, you will quickly build your reference pool and portfolio.

 Macro photography is one of the most specialized and unique niches.
 It is the art of making objects look much larger than they are in real life while capturing tiny details that would be missed by the naked eye.
 Macro photography can be done with a wide variety of equipment, from a DSLR camera with a macro lens to a simple smartphone camera and clip-on macro attachment.
 While it can be difficult to find a regular client base for this niche, many photographers sell their macro photographs as prints or framed art.